ynput/ayon-documentation/website/docs/admin_server_bundles_and_addons.md

 Once a bundle is created, you can set or update the dependency package for each operating system.
 Clicking the `+` button shows a dropdown menu where you can select a dependency package.

 :::tip Get Dependency Packages
 When [updating the pipeline to the latest release](admin_server_updating_pipeline.md), you receive a bundle and a compatible dependency package.
 In some cases, when building a custom bundle, you may need to build a dependency package for it.
 For this, use the [ayon-dependencies-tool](https://github.com/ynput/ayon-dependencies-tool).
-For more information, check out this community [guide: What are dependency packages and how to update them? | Yn Forums](https://community.ynput.io/t/what-are-dependency-package-and-how-to-update-them/1991).
+For more information, check out this community [guide: What are dependency packages and how to update them? | Ynput Forums](https://community.ynput.io/t/what-are-dependency-package-and-how-to-update-them/1991).

 :::